-Progress: The full time instructor continues to hold a minimum of two advisory committee meeting a year one in the fall and one in the spring.
+Progress: The full-time instructor continues to hold a minimum of one advisory committee meeting a year one in the fall.
 Attend mandatory CDTC/Mentor conferences.
+The Child

-The Child Development Department hosted a free Early Childhood Conference in Fall 2015 - there were 25 participants.
+Development Department hosted a free Early Childhood Conference in Fall 2016 - there were 18 participants.
+(A BAP was submitted but it wasn't funded)